Phorklift/phorklift/README.md

   end
   ```

-`h2d.subrequest()` creates a h2tpd sub-request, and returns after it
+`h2d.subrequest()` creates a Phorklift sub-request, and returns after it
 finishes.
-But h2tpd switches to process other events during this time.
+But Phorklift switches to process other events during this time.
 So the script looks like blocking but the underlying is asynchronous.

 If you are used to Lua-nginx module, you will feel familiar.